luisjosegil/add-backend/README.md

 I intend to add a docker container, with a minimal installation to run the application, i.e. an ubuntu, JVM and my jar file.
 As soon as I have tested it, I will update this README with the steps to download my container.

+We explain at the bottom of the file how to modify or build from scratch the JAR file.

+Note: to address this challenge, I have used my own docker container based on ubuntu minimal image.
+I added SSH, Oracle JVM, JavaDB and VIM as text editor.

 Cheers!

 ----------------------